Timur was supposed to be a meal for the big cat, but the friendly goat had other ideas. Now, so far, they are best buds.

 "He came from such a terrible place but he was so loving and forgiving.
 That’s the great thing about animals -- they pay it forward."

-Duncan, the dog (right), also came to Rocky Ridge Refuge "from a bad situation."
-But never seemed to hold it against any person or animal.
+Meanwhile, Duncan, the dog at right, also came to Rocky Ridge Refuge "from a bad situation."
+But he never seemed to hold it against any person or animal.
 Here, he uses Nabisco the fawn as a pillow.

 You'd never know it from Parfait's belly-up smile and her gentle demeanor with Mark, the emu chick, that she was once so abused her collar had become embedded in her neck.

 Parfait came to Rocky Ridge Refuge after living on the streets of St. Louis.
 Rescuers found her with a litter of puppies that had frozen to death.
 Parfait, too, was close to death, according to Wolf, who spent time nursing the pitbull back to health.

 Parfait broke the boundaries of pit bull prejudice, enjoying all things cute and fluffy, from chicks to bunnies.

 Cornbread, a deaf bull terrier (bottom right) and Cheesecake were instant friends, according to Wolf.

 Ivan, the Catahoula mix, started going blind at about a year old, but it never stopped him from "nannying" Rocky Ridge's orphans, like Raoul the raccoon.

 Blade, the Irish wolfhound, came to Rocky Ridge Refuge as a puppy and then spent the next year of his life recovering from paralysis of all four limbs.
 With lots of physical therapy and love, Wolf was able to help Blade learn to walk on his own.